Removal of footwear indoors: Myanmar (Burma)

 In Myanmar, footwear is customarily removed before entering a home and Buddhist places of worship.
 Many workplaces in Myanmar also have shoe-free areas, or restrict footwear altogether, with shoes typically left at the corridor or at the entrance of an office.

 These customs are strictly enforced in Buddhist places of worship, including Burmese pagodas and in Buddhist monasteries called kyaung.
 The Burmese remove their footwear at such sites as a sign of religious respect.

 Strict enforcement of this custom, however, is partly a legacy of British rule in Burma, during which Europeans refused and were exempted from removing their footwear when entering Buddhist places of worship.
 In pre-colonial Burma, non-royals removed their footwear before entering palace grounds, as a token of respect for the reigning monarch.
 In the final years of the Konbaung dynasty, diplomatic relations between the British and Burmese soured when the British Resident, a colonial representative, refused to remove his shoes upon entering the Mandalay Palace platform, a decision that prevented him from meeting King Thibaw Min.
 Consequently, the British withdrew the Resident and his delegation in October 1879, with his exit portending the Third Anglo-Burmese War, after which the remaining half of the Burmese kingdom (Upper Burma) was fully annexed into British India.

 This "shoe question" became a rallying cry for Burmese nationalists, comparable to the cow protection movement in neighboring British India.
 In 1916, the nationalist Young Men's Buddhist Association (YMBA) began campaigning against foreigners wearing shoes in pagoda grounds, with Buddhist monks at the forefront of the campaign.
 The Ledi Sayadaw, a prominent Buddhist monk, penned On the Impropriety of Wearing Shoes on Pagoda Platforms, which drew in widespread support for the YMBA's activism.

-In 1919, after a two-year battle, Cambridge-educated barrister, Thein Maung, a YMBA member, successfully persuaded the colonial government to issue an order prohibiting footwear on the grounds of religious sites.
-Thein Maung's undertaking was in direct response to the actions of Archibald Cochrane, future Governor of Burma, who had kept his shoes on while touring Shwemawdaw Pagoda in Pegu (now Bago) in 1917, much to the indignation of locals.
+In 1919, after a two-year battle, Thein Maung, a YMBA member, successfully persuaded the colonial government to issue an order prohibiting footwear on the grounds of religious sites.

-In recent years, foreigners have been successfully prosecuted and punished for refusing to remove their footwear at Burmese religious sites.
+Foreigners have been successfully prosecuted and punished for refusing to remove their footwear at Burmese religious sites.
 In August 2017, a Russian tourist was arrested and sentenced to one month and then a further six months of jail time and hard labor for repeatedly refusing to remove her shoes upon entering pagoda grounds throughout Bagan, as she had violated local customs, per Section 13(1) of the Immigration Act.
 Burmese authorities subsequently announced a crackdown tourists wearing shoes inside Bagan's pagodas.